 A wide range of innovative methods and approaches were used in RECARE.
 A description of these methods are provided below.

 Rather than following a top-down approach in which scientific and other authorities determine what is going to be done about a certain soil threat at a site, the RECARE project was based on a bottom-up approach that aimed to let all relevant stakeholders make decision in a participatory way.
 The stakeholders included scientists, farmers and land managers as well as representatives of advisory services, civil society organizations, the private sector, the local administration and governmental organizations.
-The participatorys approach meant that multiple stakeholders discussed problems and developed an answer together, by tapping into the wealth and diversity of expertise and experience represented in the group of mixed stakeholders.
+The participatory approach meant that multiple stakeholders discussed problems and developed an answer together, by tapping into the wealth and diversity of expertise and experience represented in the group of mixed stakeholders.
 Such an approach resulted in more comprehensive solutions by taking into account multiple perspectives, interests, and concerns.

 Within RECARE a conceptual framework was developed that reflects the specific contributions soils make to ecosystem services and helped reveal changes in ecosystem services caused by land management and policies affecting soil.

-An expert assessment of the impacts of the different remediation options on ecosystem services at the study sites was undertaken.
+An expert assessment of the impacts of the different remediation options on ecosystem services at the case study sites was undertaken.
 In this expert assessment, RECARE researchers assessed how sustainable land management measures affect ecosystem services (ES).
 The researchers quantified the link between changed properties and (changed) ES, and identified their benefits and drawbacks.
 More details can be found in a report HERE.

 The results from the expert assessment were then taken a step further in the 3rd stakeholder workshop, where the stakeholder’s valuation of benefits and drawbacks from ecosystem services were discussed.
 The results of this valuation process can be found HERE